yummypugs/Tutorial_and_Exercises_My_Work/README.md

     mamba install python=3.10 pandas jupyterlab

-There are always cases when you have to use `pip` because the packages you want are not available on `conda-forge`:
+There are always cases when you have to use `pip` to install packages because they are not available on `conda-forge`:

     pip install watermark